Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 • Educational institutions: You might miss out on reserved seats or scholarship opportunities for OBC students.

-• Other schemes: You might not be able to avail benefits reserved for OBCs in areas like housing, social welfare, and entrepreneurship.
+• Other schemes: You might not be able to avail of benefits reserved for OBCs in areas like housing, social welfare, and entrepreneurship.

 Consideration in General Category